goetzpf/bii_scripts/doc/txt/CONTENTS.rst

 **ctl-dist-info**
   | A wrapper script for rsync-dist-info.py that is used to get information on
-    installed software versions of the BII and MLS controlsystem.
+    installed software versions of the BII-Controls, MLS-Controls, ERL-Controls, BL-Controls or HoBiCaT-Controls application.
   | `documentation <scripts/csv2plot.html>`__

 **ctl-restore**
   | A small wrapper script that calls darcs-restore to restore the source
-    directory along with it's darcs repository for a given version of the BII-Controls applucation.
+    directory along with it's darcs repository for a given version of the BII-Controls, MLS-Controls, ERL-Controls, BL-Controls or HoBiCaT-Controls
+    application.
   | `documentation <scripts/ctl-restore>`__

 **cvs-recover.py**